International Poetry Review

 Founded in 1975 by Evalyn Pierpoint Gill, International Poetry Review is dedicated to the idea that the world becomes a better place when we listen to the voices of writers working in a variety of languages.
 The journal publishes works written by global contemporary writers in their own languages accompanied by facing English translations.

-To encourage younger authors, IPR vol. 44.2021 will dedicate a section to works written and/or translated by university students, both graduate and undergraduate, as well as by recent graduates.
-Students in MFA programs are particularly invited to submit their literary work.
+To encourage younger authors, IPR dedicates a section to works written and/or translated by university students, both graduate and undergraduate, as well as by recent graduates.
+Students in MFA programs are particularly invited to submit their work.

-The yearly subscription rate is $14 for individuals and $16 for institutions for one issue (please add $8 shipping for non-U.S. addresses).
+The rate for 2023 will be $16 for individuals and $18 for institutions for one issue (please add $10 shipping for non-U.S. addresses).
 Checks should be made out to International Poetry Review and sent to the following address:

 International Poetry Review